twohiga3/DCU-3rd-Year-Project/functional_spec/FunctionalSpec.md

 In the event of the meeting function returning multiple possible meeting times, user’s will be given the option to vote for their preferential meeting times through highest importance voting - ie they rank their most suited time 1, and their least suited time n where n is the number of meetings returned.

+**2.2 User Characteristics and Objectives**
+_Types of Users_

+There are 2 primary types of Users we are catering towards.
+1.Business people looking to organise internal or external meetings 2.College students looking to organise meetings with lecturers or with groups for projects.

+Each of these users will probably be daily users of the internet and as a result should be able to access our website without any issues.
+Some may also be familiar with Calendars and how to import, export, and sync them.
+However it would still be a good idea to provide instruction on how to complete these tasks.
+Both these groups will probably be familiar with the website “Doodle” which has a similar function to our webapp.
+This will help us as users will be familiar with this idea of figuring out common free times using a website.
+It may also however lead to users finding it tough to adapt to the changes between “Doodle” and our website.

+However due to the broad appeal of a meeting planner it could be expected that a variety of users would use the webapp..
+While we can assume they at least have a basic knowledge of the web, our webapp must still be easy to use so as to cater to the lower technical skills of some of the users.

+_Users Expectations / Requirements_

+### Business / College Expectations
+* The ability to organise a meeting between groups of people.
+The people in the group may or may not be users of the website.

+* An easy way to fill in when they are unavailable.
+This could be manually filling in a calendar or importing their calendar.

+* Ability to vote on which time suits them best for a meeting.

+* Be able to create a group containing users of the website who they have frequent meetings with.

+* The ability to add in requirements for a meeting so as to show the available meeting rooms that meet the requirements.

+* Have certain users (for example Lecturers or Managers) carry a greater weighting so as to prioritise their free times over other members of the meeting / group.

+* Add meetings to the users calendar and send out notification emails.

+* Inter group / meeting chat.
+So as to communicate between members.

+#### User's Wishlist
+* Upload minutes or notes of meeting which is then sent to all members of the group.

+* Organise meetings between different timezones.

+* Create a business group with multiple sub-groups.

+**2.3 Operational Scenarios**

+#### User Creates an Account

+1. User clicks on create account button.
+2. User is asked to fill in a form.
+They must enter a unique username and a password that conforms to the security standards we set.
+For example at least 6 characters long with letters and numbers but no miscellaneous symbols.
+They also must enter a First and Last name.
+However other information such as Address, Date of Birth, College/Business, and Occupation is optional.
+3. User is sent an email to confirm email address.
+4. User enters code sent in email address and this activates the account.

+#### User Logs into account

+1. User clicks on login button.
+2. User is given choice between logging in with an account they created or a google account they currently possess.
+3. User enters username and password.
+4. If correct they can enter the site.
+5. If incorrect given a fixed number of tries to correctly input details.
+6. Account is locked after enough incorrect tries.
+User is sent an email allowing them to unlock it.
+7. If a user has forgotten their username or password they can either have their username sent out to them or they can reset the password.

+#### Import Calendar to Google Calendar

+1. User is given option to import a .csv or .ics file.
+2. User click import button.
+3. Window pops up that allows user to select the file to be imported or drag and drop file into window.
+4. User presses ok when correct file is selected.
+5. If file is imported correctly then user is given a message “Events have been imported”.
+6. Otherwise “Import Failed” message is given.

+#### Organise a Meeting With Website Users

+1. User selects create a meeting button
+2. User adds users to meeting using their email address or sending them a link.
+3. User selects a start and end time and or date for the meeting to occur during as well a duration.
+4. User select any additional requirements for the meeting for example size of room required, projector, or conference phone.
+5. User sets any high priority users for example Lecturer/Manager.
+This gives this user more weighting in the voting process.
+6. User presses create button.
+7. User is informed if group is successfully created.

+**2.4**

+The webapp will run into multiple constraints throughout the development process.
+Below, these constraints are listed:

+_Time Constraints_
+The development team will encounter issues arising from trying to have the project completed and operational in the six weeks they have to complete it.

+_Hardware Constraints_
+In order for the webapp to be operational it is necessary that it can be hosted online on a server.
+This will have to be acquired by the development team.

+_User Requirements_
+It is necessary for the program that it meets the requirements of its users.